Let It Be (song): Origins

-McCartney said he had the idea of "Let It Be" after he had a dream about his mother during the tense period surrounding the sessions for The Beatles ("the White Album") in 1968.
-Mary Patricia McCartney died of cancer in 1956, when he was fourteen.
-In rehearsing the song with the Beatles in January 1969, in place of the "Mother Mary" lyric, McCartney occasionally sang "Brother Malcolm", a reference to the Beatles' assistant Mal Evans.
+Two conflicting explanations exist concerning the origins of the song.
+McCartney himself has stated that he had the idea of "Let It Be" after he had a dream about his mother, Mary Patricia McCartney, who had died of cancer in 1956, when Paul was fourteen.
 McCartney later said: "It was great to visit with her again.
 I felt very blessed to have that dream.
 So that got me writing 'Let It Be'."
 In a later interview he said about the dream that his mother had told him, "It will be all right, just let it be."
-When asked if the phrase "Mother Mary" in the song referred to Mary, mother of Jesus, McCartney has typically replied that listeners can interpret the song however they like.
+While it is widely interpreted as an allusion to the Virgin Mary, in particular the Annunciation, McCartney has typically replied that listeners can interpret the song however they like.